-- 2. Click the Filter Nodes control.

-- Click the Select Node Filter drop-down and select New Node Filter.
+- 2. Click the Filter Nodes control. - 3.
+Click the Select Node Filter drop-down and select New Node Filter.

-The filter criteria section displays.

-- 4. Complete the fields for the filter criteria:

-- a.
-From the drop-down, select the Field to search.

-- b.
-From the drop-down, select the Operator.

-- c.
-Enter or select the Value to match.

-- 5. To enter additional filter criteria:

-- a Click 🕀 Add Criteria.
+- 4. Complete the fields for the filter criteria: - a.
+From the drop-down, select the Field to search. - b.
+From the drop-down, select the Operator. - c.
+Enter or select the Value to match. - 5.
+To enter additional filter criteria: - a Click Add Criteria.